BramEsposito/node-harvest-auth/readme.md

-# Athenticate via the Harvest API
+# Authenticate via the Harvest API